-I am a lay-man when it comes to veterinary science and have no qualifications in this field so this information should, naturally be taken as a ‘view’ and part of your overall research into what is best for your poultry.
+I am a layman when it comes to veterinary science.
+I have no qualifications in this field, so this information should naturally be taken as a ‘view’ and part of your overall research into what is best for your poultry.

 Antibiotics are a fairly common treatment given to poultry on prescription to treat a variety of infections.
-Baytril or Tylan are often given to chickens with respiratory problems for example (and seem to work well for this complaint) but what is the risk is to our health when we are using antibiotics in animals that are producing food for human consumption?
+Baytril or Tylan are often given to chickens with respiratory problems (and seem to work well for this complaint), but what is the risk to our health when we are using antibiotics in animals producing food for human consumption?

-When we treat our egg or meat producing chickens (or any animal for that matter) with an antibiotic, it works by killing most of the bacteria that are responsible for the infection which helps them recover, but unfortunately it doesn’t just kill these bacteria.
+When we treat our egg or meat-producing chickens (or any animal for that matter) with an antibiotic, it works by killing most of the bacteria responsible for the infection, which helps them recover.
+Still, unfortunately, it doesn’t just kill these bacteria.
 Antibiotics also kill many (but not all) of the naturally occurring bacteria that live in the chickens’ gut called campylobacter.

 Breeding and selection

-If you breed poultry then you are probably aware of the term ‘selection process’.
-‘Like breeds like’ is a common phrase you hear so by selecting birds with the best qualities, you get a greater number of offspring with your desired characteristics.
-By removing birds with undesirable qualities from the breeding pen, you are reducing the chances of more of the same thing appearing in future generations.
+If you breed poultry, then you are probably aware of the term selection process.
+“Like breeds like” is a common phrase you hear, so by selecting birds with the best qualities, you get a greater number of offspring with your desired characteristics.
+Removing birds with undesirable qualities from the breeding pen reduces the chances of more of the same thing appearing in future generations.

-Unfortunately, the same rules apply with bacteria.
-By killing many of the naturally occurring campylobacter in the chickens’ gut, we are leaving the campylobacter that are resistant to the antibiotic to multiply and as we know, ‘like breeds like’ we are essentially producing more antibiotic resistant bacteria.
+Unfortunately, the same rules apply to bacteria.
+By killing many of the naturally occurring campylobacters in the chickens’ gut, we leave the campylobacter resistant to the antibiotic to multiply.
+We know, “like breeds like”, so we are essentially producing more antibiotic-resistant bacteria.

-This evolution is a serious concern and you will read a good deal about antibiotic resistant bacteria in the news.
-It isn’t just the antibiotics used in poultry, it is livestock too and many a dairy is using antibiotics by the bucket-load to treat infection.
+This evolution is a serious concern, and you will read a good deal about antibiotic-resistant bacteria in the news.
+It isn’t just the antibiotics used in poultry, it is livestock too, and many dairies have been using antibiotics by the bucket-load to treat an infection.

-My research has certainly opened my eyes to the use of antibiotics in poultry and I have made a decision not to use antibiotics in future unless I absolutely have to.
+My research has certainly opened my eyes to the use of antibiotics in poultry.
+Although sometimes it’s necessary to use antibiotics, I will try not to them unless I absolutely have to.